-We have applied to have our units listed on the NYSE.
+We have been approved to list our units on the NYSE.
 We expect that our units will be listed on the NYSE on or promptly after the date of this prospectus.
 Following the date the Class A ordinary shares and warrants are eligible to trade separately, we anticipate that the Class A ordinary shares and warrants will be separately listed on the NYSE.
-We cannot guarantee that our securities will be approved for listing on the NYSE.
 Although after giving effect to this offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in the NYSE listing standards, we cannot assure you that our securities will be, or will continue to be, listed on the NYSE in the future or prior to our initial business combination.
-In order to continue listing our securities on the NYSE prior to our initial business combination, we must maintain certain financial, distribution and share price levels.
-Generally, we must maintain a minimum number of holders of our securities (400 public holders).
+In order to continue listing our securities on the NYSE prior to our initial business combination, we must maintain a minimum number of holders of our securities (400 public holders).
 Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with the NYSE's initial listing requirements, which are more rigorous than the NYSE's continued listing requirements, in order to continue to maintain the listing of our securities on the NYSE.
 For instance, our share price would generally be required to be at least \$4.00 per share.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.
 If the NYSE delists our securities from trading on its exchange and we are not able to list our securities on another national securities exchange, we expect our securities could be quoted on an over-the-counter market.
 If this were to occur, we could face significant material adverse consequences, including: